I must say I stumbled upon Pikler Triangle by accident, but I was hooked immediately. It’s a climbing frame for small children – kids love it!

 The truth is, even though it’s often associated with Montessori learning it has nothing to do with it.
 Many classify the pikler triangle as a Waldorf toy as it’s an eco-friendly, organic and open-ended toy, but it wasn’t invented by either Rudolf Steiner or Maria Montessori.

 The Pikler Triangle was developed by Hungarian pediatrician Dr. Emmi Pikler over 100 years ago.
 She believed kids should explore the pikler triangle on their own terms.
 If they can climb it, they should be able to do so freely.

 It can be used for children as young as 6 months to approx. 5 years old.
 The Pikler Triangle allows children to learn their own boundaries during their own time.

 The point of the triangle is that it doesn’t need to be adjusted as your child grows because it works as the foundation on which they reach developmental milestones.

 For example, babies can first play underneath it.
 Once their ready they can use it to pull themselves up, then proceed to climb the structure.
 They can use their imagination and learn new skills.

 Is Pikler Triangle Safe?

 Yes, it is.
 While Dr Pikler encouraged parents to let kids climb independently, it doesn’t mean without supervision.
 Don’t hover over your bub, but stay close.

 That said, don’t ever put it in your child’s bedroom.
 It should stay in the common area where you can see your little one playing.

 Were there any accidents associated with pikler triangles?
-Probably, but so were with anything else.
-My bub keeps falling off things constantly, including sofa or his own soft chair.
+Probably, but such as the case with anything else.
+My bub keeps falling off things constantly, including sofas or his own soft chair.